-The skills developed in studying Classical Civilisation very much overlap with those used in English and History, as students will be reading ancient literature in translation and analysing ancient historical sources.
-They will also be studying photographs and other visual material to enhance their learning.
+The skills developed in studying Classical Civilisation very much overlap with those used in English and History, as students will be reading ancient literature in translation and analysing ancient written and visual sources.
+Much of the course is taught through visual material.
 The course also provides an introduction to Ancient History and Archaeology.

-We have a long-standing and successful A Level in this subject and have also had a number of students in recent years who have gone on to study Classics at university.
+We have a long-standing and successful A Level in this subject and have also had a high percentage of students in recent years who have gone on to study Classics at university.
 Graduates in Classical subjects are some of the most readily employable in the arts.